brigantbyte/spotlesspdf/README.md

 ## Overview

 SpotlessPDF is an open-source macOS desktop application that lets users clean ads from PDF files entirely on-device through a simple native interface.
-It wraps a Rust-based cleaning engine in a SwiftUI/AppKit application designed to make local PDF cleaning easier and more accessible than relying on an external web service. **33 languages supported.**
+It wraps a Rust-based cleaning engine in a SwiftUI/AppKit app designed to make local PDF cleaning easier and more accessible than relying on an external web service. **33 languages supported.**

 ## Installation